-- Guiding and supporting staff and parents/carers

-- Talking with professionals outside of school to gather advice and devise a programme of support

-- Linking with other schools to support transitions - Making requests for statutory assessment

-- Working with our designated SEND Governor and reporting to the governing body on the provision and progress made by pupils with special educational needs and disabilities. well be supported at some point during their time at our school.
-They may receive support in the form of 'Quality First Teaching', small groups or individual support from an adult.
+- Guiding and supporting staff and parents/carers - Talking with professionals outside of school to gather advice and devise a programme of support - Linking with other schools to support transitions - Making requests for statutory assessment - Working with our designated SEND Governor and reporting to the governing body on the provision and progress made by pupils with special educational needs and disabilities.

+small groups or individual support from an adult.
 What the support will look like and how long it will last depends on the need that has been identified.
 One size does not fit all.
 Whatever the support is that has been provided, it is routinely reviewed.